Learn about Family and Community Medicine residency rotations.

 Inpatient Family Medicine (IPFM)

-The IPFM service provides care for patients from Columbia practices and our satellite clinics who require hospitalization.
+The IPFM service provides care for patients from our Family Medicine clinics who require hospitalization.
 Residents are exposed to a variety of medical conditions and work closely with inpatient family medicine attendings.
-This a three team service, with two of the teams focused on teaching and the other team made up of physician assistants (PA).
+This a three team service, with two teaching teams and one advanced practice provider team.
 Each teaching team is composed of two first-year residents, one senior residents and a Family Medicine attending.
-A night float system is used, made up of a first-year resident and a senior resident to care for patients overnight.
+A night float system is used, comprised of a first-year resident and a senior resident, to care for patients overnight.
 While on IPFM, residents participate in morning report, interact with our multi-disciplinary team of care providers, and have the opportunity to teach medical students.
-Residents have designated teaching time from attendings, medical students and other hospital staff each day of the week.
+Residents have designated teaching time from attendings, medical students and senior residents each day of the week.

 Family Maternity Care (FMC)

-The Family Maternity Care service provides a structured curriculum to introduce residents to the care of pregnant women, newborns, and children within our Family Medicine practice that require hospitalization.
-While on FMC, residents work one-on-one with Family Medicine obstetrical faculty at our brand new Children’s Hospital (open in June 2024).
+The Family Maternity Care service care to pregnant women, newborns, and children.
+While on FMC, residents work one-on-one with Family Medicine faculty at our brand new Children’s Hospital (opened in June 2024).
 This rotation provides residents an opportunity to triage OB patients, manage labor, and perform deliveries while also providing care for newborns and postpartum mothers.
-In addition, residents on FMC provide care to children who require hospitalization at Children's Hospital.
-As a result, the entire spectrum of perinatal care, postpartum care and care of children is taught from a family-centered perspective.
+In addition, residents on FMC provide care to children who require hospitalization at the Children's Hospital.
+As a result, the entire spectrum of perinatal care, postpartum care and the care of children is taught from a family-centered perspective.

 Ambulatory Pediatrics

-This rotation consists of a total of eight weeks of same-day ambulatory pediatric clinic.
-This clinic serves as an urgent care for patients under the care of the University of Missouri Pediatrics department.
+This rotation occurs in the Pediatric Outpatient clinic, which serves as an urgent care for pediatric patients.
 Our residents work one on one with pediatric attendings and care for this population of patients from birth to 18.
-Residents are exposed to and accustomed to treating a wide variety of urgent pediatric complaints.
-This rotation is often broken down into a variety of two-week segments throughout the duration of your training.
+Residents treat a wide variety of urgent pediatric complaints.
+This rotation is often broken down into a variety of two-week segments throughout the duration of your training, but totals eight weeks.

 Behavioral and Community Health

-Residents have an opportunity to work with numerous Family Medicine faculty who specialize in mental health and behavioral modifications.
+Residents have an opportunity to work with Family Medicine faculty who have expertise in mental health, behavioral modifications, and substance use disorder.
 This rotation provides a unique perspective to health care needs in Columbia and resources available to those in our community.
-This includes understanding principles of public health and clinical epidemiology and working with medical and administrative staff members at the City Health Department.
+This includes understanding principles of public health and clinical epidemiology.
+Family Medicine faculty will be staffing a substance use disorders clinic beginning February 2026.

 Cardiology Intensive Care Unit (CICU)